 Why Maple Sugar Works Well for Harvest Cake

 Maple sugar, sweet with hints of caramel and toffee, works particularly well for baking.
-It’s in harvest cakes like this one, that maple sugar not only provides sweetness, but deep complex flavors, too.
-Touched by warming woodsy notes and the lightest hint of bitter coffee, maple tastes of autumn.
+It's in harvest cakes like this one, that maple sugar not only provides sweetness but deep complex flavors, too.
+Touched by warming woodsy notes and the slightest hint of bitter coffee, maple tastes of autumn.
 When you bake with maple sugar, you infuse your cakes with that same rich complexity of flavor.
-And it marries beautifully with winter squash, apples and pears while amplifying the robust spice of ginger, cinnamon and cloves.
+And it marries beautifully with winter squash, apples and pears while amplifying the robust spice of ginger, cinnamon, and cloves.

 Making Maple Frosting

 This harvest cake, rich with ginger and cinnamon, wanted for a sweet frosting to soften its spice.
 A heavy buttercream or cream cheese frosting would only weigh down a robust, and richly moist cake like this one, so I pair it with a maple-infused Swiss meringue buttercream frosting.
 One that's flavor-forward, but light and ethereally delicate, too.